 The Federal False Claims Act prohibits any person or organization from:

-Persons or organizations violating the Act are subject to liability to the United States Government for a civil penalty of not less than $5,000 and not more than $10,000, plus 3 times the amount of damages which the Government sustains as a result of the illegal act/s.
+Persons or organizations violating the Act are subject to liability to the United States Government for a civil penalty ranging from $13,508 to $27,018 as of May 2022, plus 3 times the amount of damages which the Government sustains as a result of the illegal act/s.
 In addition, since violations of the law are defined as felonies, those responsible may also be prosecuted and subject to applicable Federal criminal penalties.
 The Federal Government decides in each case whether to pursue civil and/or criminal remedies based on the situation.

 Federal Whistleblower Protections related to False Claims